fmehmood12345/BankingProject/README.md

 # 1034 Project 2 - Farheen Mehmood

 ### <u>Overview of the project</u>
-<u>Testing Instructions</u>

-For testing do not make any changes in the clients CSV file as my tests are based of the current content of the clients CSV file.

 I have 3 different python files in this project clients, banking_application and CSV.

 The clients class only has methods which will edit attribute that the client will have control over in a real life scenario.
 For example, the client should only be able to deposit and withdraw money, change title, first name, last name, date of birth, preferred pronouns and occupation.
 The client cannot have control over how much their overdraft limit is therefore the method to change overdraft limit is in the banking application class.